janEntikan/panda3d-docs/introduction/tutorial/controlling-the-camera.rst

    For more advanced usage, you can also subclass AsyncTask and override the ``do_task`` method to make it do what you want.

-In our code, the procedure ``spin_camera_task()`` calculates the desired position of the camera based on how much time has elapsed.
+In our code, the procedure ``spin_pivot_task()`` calculates the desired position of the camera based on how much time has elapsed.
 There is some NodePath power on display here.
-We calculate the desired orientation of the camera using relativity.
-The camera rotates 6 degrees every second.
+We reparent the camera to a new NodePath we will call a pivot (but you can call it anything you want).
+We rotate this new parent instead.
+Because the camera is parented to it will rotate along with it.
+By then offsetting the camera position it will rotate around the pivot.

+You can imagine the pivot as being a large rotating disk that you stand in the middle of, then you walk to a different position on the disk.
+Can you imagine how you are now rotating around the center of the disk?
+Don't get dizzy!
+This is one of the advantages of using a SceneGraph and allows you to do very complicated transformations without having to resort to complex math.

-When the first argument to the :meth:`~.NodePath.set_pos()` call is another NodePath it will be positioned relative to the NodePath.
-The same goes for :meth:`~.NodePath.set_hpr()` The first line places the camera to render's center, without rotating it.
+When the first argument to the :meth:`~.NodePath.set_pos()` (or any other transformation) call is another NodePath, it will be transformed relative to that NodePath.
+We rotate the pivot relative to itself in this case, meaning it will be spinning.
-Then it rotates relative to itself.
-Then it takes a "step back", meaning it points at where it was.
-This is an incredibly useful and a powerful way of easily making very complicated transformations.

 Run the Program